solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS student guide - Building the business migration case with Windows Server and SQL Server.md

 In this whiteboard design session, you will look at how to design a strategy for migrating existing on-premises Windows Server and SQL Server workloads to Azure.
 Throughout the whiteboard design session, you will look at the Virtual Machine pricing, integrated management of cloud and on-premises workloads using Azure Arc, and migrating SQL Server workloads to Azure.

-At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL MI, and simplifying workload management using Azure Arc.
+At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL Managed Instance (SQL MI), and simplifying workload management using Azure Arc.

 ## Step 1: Review the customer case study